Stringy invariants for horospherical varieties of complexity one: Computing the stringy -function

-\paragraph{{\bf The stringy support function.}} Now we want to decompose the right-hand side of the identity in Lemma~\ref{l:E-decomposition}, depending on whether $\ell=0$ or $\ell \geq 1$.
-We need to introduce a new support function $\omega_X$ inspired from the definition of the function $\theta_X$.
+\end{lemma} \paragraph{{\bf The stringy support function.}} Now we want to calculate the right-hand side of the identity in Lemma~\ref{l:E-decomposition}, depending on whether $\ell=0$ or $\ell \geq 1$.
+As we did in Lemma~\ref{l:gorenstein} for a single hypercone, we need to introduce a new support function $\omega_X$ inspired from the definition of the function $\theta_X$.